| World

 Another problem is that most systems only cover a certain continent or area, and there

-isn't really a global system, although one Canadian company seemed to be moving in that
+isn't really a global system, although one Canadian company satellite internet provider

 And yet another problem